We recently got back from WordCamp Bucharest where our team members switched various hats:

 - support the event as Gold Sponsors

-- present the TranslatePress project to the WordPress community
+- showcase the TranslatePress project to the WordPress community

 - attend the conference and listen to the interesting talks

 Building brand awareness

 Just one month after the launch, this was the very first moment when TranslatePress was about to have face-to-face interactions with WordPress users.

 The plugin is still in its early stages of growth and it was absolutely normal for the attendees to be curious about it, test it, (even break it) and raise questions.
 For most of them, this was the first time they heard about the plugin.